vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 A non-behavioral property should have its own "getter and setter" which means it will have controls for getting and setting its value directly.

 - A Behavioral property value is not determined directly, but controlled by logic contained in a behavior.
 Setting its value is the result of calculation or logic based on an action in its controlling behavior.
-Visibility of its value may or may not be obtained directly.
-A behavioral property does not define control messages.
+Visibility of its value may or may not be obtained directly from an explicit control message.
+A behavioral property does not define a control message to set the property's value.
 - A Non-behavioral property's value is retrieved and set directly by its own [control messages](token-control-messages.md).

 Non-behavioral properties can be added to a token without effecting its behavior, like a serial number, reference properties or generic tags and do not fundamentally alter the token definition.
 However, behavioral properties fundamentally create a new token type.